syncfusion-content/jsp-docs/jsp/PivotTreeMap/Getting-Started.md

 {% endhighlight %}

-Add the following code example to add list of items to the **PivotTreeMap** and initialize the **PivotTreeMap** widget with OLAP data source.
+Add the following code example to add list of items to the **pivot tree map** and initialize the **pivot tree map** widget with OLAP data source.

 {% highlight html %}